sally20921/simclr/README.md

 - x- is data point dissimilar to x, referred to as negative sample
 - a softmax classifier can be built that classifies positive and negative samples correctly

+# method
+## transfer via a Linear Classifier
+- We trained an L2-regularized multinomial logistic regression classifier on features extracted from the frozen pretrained network.

 # train the model